The Cheap Detective

-The Cheap Detective is a 1978 American mystery comedy film written by Neil Simon and directed by Robert Moore.
+The Cheap Detective is a 1978 American neo-noir private eye mystery comedy film written by Neil Simon and directed by Robert Moore.

 It stars Peter Falk as Lou Peckinpaugh, a parody of Humphrey Bogart.
 The film is a parody of Bogart films such as Casablanca and The Maltese Falcon.

 The ensemble cast includes Madeline Kahn, Louise Fletcher, Ann-Margret, Eileen Brennan, Stockard Channing, Marsha Mason, Sid Caesar, John Houseman, Dom DeLuise, Abe Vigoda, James Coco, Phil Silvers, Fernando Lamas, Nicol Williamson, Scatman Crothers, Vic Tayback and Paul Williams.

 Plot

 Lou Peckinpaugh (Peter Falk), a bumbling San Francisco private detective, tries to prove himself innocent of his partner's murder while helping a bizarre array of characters recover a lost treasure.
 A large number of people are murdered in crazy death poses before he finds out from Pepe Damascus that they were all after twelve large egg-shaped diamonds.
 Vladimir Tserijemiwtz, who had the diamonds, is shot by his partner Marcel, who had been bleeding for 10 years.
 Peckinpaugh confronts those searching for the diamonds in his home, finding that the eggs concealed real baby chicks.
 A final confrontation between the protagonists and Col. Schlissel ensues at the waterfront.